 - We use environmentally friendly washing and cleaning products in our own cleaning routine.

-- Newspapers, old clothing etc are collected by the local school to raise money for their funds.
+- Old clothing etc are collected by the local school to raise money for their funds.

 - Low energy light bulbs are used where possible and we will replace all bulbs with them when they need replacing.

 - Almost all our appliances are A rated.